Gering High School adding greenhouse as it expands ag programs

 Agriculture students at Gering High School will soon have an opportunity to get their hands dirty and cultivate plants on school grounds all year long thanks to the upcoming construction of a greenhouse on the GHS campus.

-Officials announced the greenhouse project Friday morning.
-Undeterred by rain, GHS students joined district officials and fundraising partners to celebrate the expansion of agricultural education in Gering.
+Officials announced the greenhouse project Friday, Aug.
+25. Undeterred by rain, GHS students joined district officials and fundraising partners to celebrate the expansion of agricultural education in Gering.

 Gering Schools Foundation Director Jennifer Sibal said that when the school introduced its agriculture career pathway, which is now entering its fourth year, projects like the greenhouse seemed like a distant possibility.